 There’s only one choice when it comes to a destination wedding for true oenophiles: California’s dreamily gorgeous Napa and Sonoma counties.
-The bucolic vineyard-lined region beyond San Francisco is acclaimed for not just vino, but world-class food, too, making it the ultimate venue for couples who value those most delicious aspects of their big days.
+The bucolic vineyard-lined region beyond San Francisco is acclaimed for not just vino but world-class food, too, making it the ultimate venue for couples who value those most delicious aspects of their big days.
 There’s only one little problem: The counties are actually quite strict about where weddings can be held.

-Also in St. Helena: The Ink House, a private and hyper luxurious residential-style inn with four bedrooms, manicured gardens appropriate for intimate affairs, and a Bentley house car that would make for a gorgeous chauffeured escape vehicle.
+Also in St. Helena: The Ink House, a private and hyper-luxurious residential-style inn with four bedrooms, manicured gardens appropriate for intimate affairs, and a Bentley house car that would make for a gorgeous chauffeured escape vehicle.
 Because of its small size, it’s easy to take over for customizable events, and its staff has excellent connections in the food and wine worlds (think catering).
-Nearby, Two Birds, One Stone is a mouthwatering modern-rustic restaurant in the historic Freemark Abbey building with possibilities for weddings of 20 to 200, and probably the best Japanese-inflected dishes in California.
+Nearby, Two Birds, One Stone is a mouthwatering modern-rustic restaurant in the historic Freemark Abbey building with possibilities for weddings of 20 to 200 and probably the best Japanese-inflected dishes in California.

 Auberge du Soleil—a beautiful terraced property with its own Michelin-starred eatery, the Restaurant—is also an option in Rutherford, perched on the side of a mountain and overlooking the entire valley floor.
-Features include a ceremony deck with panoramic views, a private indoor dining space, and a terrace that ensures there’s no shortage of epic vistas while guests and the couple enjoy top-notch bites and beverages.
-(Its sister property, Calistoga Ranch, is also endlessly memorable.)
+Features include a ceremony deck with panoramic views, a private indoor dining space, and a terrace that ensures there’s no shortage of epic vistas while guests and the couple enjoy top-notch bites and beverages (its sister property, Calistoga Ranch, is also endlessly memorable).

 In downtown Napa, the new Archer Napa with its Charlie Palmer Steak eatery is a prime choice for its ease and culinary program; the famed chef handles food and beverage for the entire hotel, including all event catering.
-They also have a bar open until 2 a.m. if needed, by demand, which is perfect for an after-party.
-With options including a semi-private dining room for 65 to a grand room—with high curved ceilings and grape vine-esque chandelier—that can seat 200 at round tables, the pet-friendly property is part of downtown’s post-earthquake revitalization.
+It also has a bar open until 2 a.m. if needed, by demand, which is perfect for an after-party.
+With options ranging from a semi-private dining room for 65 to a grand room—with high curved ceilings and a grapevine-esque chandelier—that can seat 200 at round tables, the pet-friendly property is part of downtown’s post-earthquake revitalization.

 Healdsburg, an adorable town with incredible dining and drinking destinations, has a plethora of in-demand options, such as under a cork oak tree at Ru’s Farm—which books up rather quickly—or Chalk Hill, a massively large winery and estate that includes, among other attractions, the glass-walled Estate Pavilion and an elevated park with 500-year-old oaks.
 Hotel Healdsburg is another location where Charlie Palmer’s touch is on the food, and rehearsal dinners are possible at its eco-cool sister property, the H2 Hotel, right in town, under an undulating living green roof.

 When it comes to other activities to keep guests busy, wine country is a no-brainer.
-There’s drinking wine, of course, and also eating—point your family or friends to some top options that include Duckhorn, Edge Hill Estate, the Charter Oak, and Outpost, which makes such good zinfandels that only 15 people per day (booked ahead) can taste them.
-With such beautiful mountains lining the valleys, there’s plentiful hiking and biking, as well as spa days for those who want the total opposite of activity.
+There’s drinking wine, of course, and also eating—point your family and friends to some top options that include Duckhorn, Edge Hill Estate, the Charter Oak, and Outpost, which makes such good zinfandels that only 15 people per day (booked ahead) can taste them.
+With such beautiful mountains lining the valleys, there’s plentiful hiking and biking as well as spa days for those who want the total opposite of activity.
 There are even hot air balloon rides.
 Because let’s be honest, it is mostly about indulgence in wine country.